Deepak9912/django-travel-blog/README.md

 ### Contact page
 ![contact](https://user-images.githubusercontent.com/93731898/179608441-8b3dcc8c-7eba-46f8-a9f2-51a19c68c4c0.PNG)

 The Contact Page allows users to contact the admin using the contact form provided on the website.
-Once the user clicks the send button, the contact form will be submitted to the admin site where the administrator has the access to read form.
+Once the user clicks the send button, the contact form will be submitted to the admin site where the superuser has the access to read form.

 ### Signup page
 ![signup](https://user-images.githubusercontent.com/93731898/179612483-d71511ca-a3b8-4be9-bdfb-30fcf76ced82.PNG)